SakaizaRajery/T1D-analysis/README.md

 <h3 align="center"> PhenoPLIER & T1D Progression</h3>

   <p align="center">
-    In order to understand the heterogeneity of T1D progression, we project whole blood cell gene expression data from a cohort study (DIASY) into latent variables (LV) derived from large public dataset.
+    In order to understand T1D, and the heterogeneity of T1D progression, we project TWAS summary statistics and  whole blood cell gene expression data from a cohort study (DIASY) respectively into a latent variables (LV) space derived from recount2 gene expression data.
   </p>
 </div>